History

 The Living Legacy

 The Twinkle Brothers continue to perform and record under Norman Grant's leadership.
-The lineup took four decades to assemble and cuts through a lot of UK reggae history.
+The current lineup took four decades to assemble, and cuts a wide path through the history of UK reggae.

 Norman and Ralston Grant have been at the centre since 1962.
-Norman has run the band from the UK since 1986, writing original lyrics and leading the touring operation.
-Ralston, based mainly in Oakland, California, has continued to record on the Twinkle label from his own studio.
-His voice is on some of the most important tracks in the catalogue, including "Jahovia."
-On bass since 1990 is Dub Judah, a UK dub producer and recording artist in his own right, and the same musician who made the journey to Zakopane for the Polish sessions and helped lay down the rhythmic foundation the Trebunie-Tutki violins were built on.
-Black Steel has been on guitar since 1986, a UK lovers rock and roots multi-instrumentalist who has also worked extensively with Mad Professor and Jah Shaka.
-Jerry Lions, on guitar since 1987, long standing reggae producer and member of the Fasimbas.
-Derek "Demondo" Fevrier, the band's engineer since 1986 a veteran UK reggae producer.
-Completing the lineup: Aron Shamash on keyboards and Barry Prince on drums both from 2004 onwards.
+Norman has run the band from the UK since 1986, writing the original lyrics and leading the touring operation.
+Ralston, based mainly in Oakland, California, has continued to record on the Twinkle label from his own studio there, and his voice carries some of the most important tracks in the catalogue, including the lead vocal on "Jahovia".
+The bassist Dub Judah, on the band since 1990, is a UK dub producer and recording artist in his own right, and the same musician who made the journey to Zakopane and laid down the rhythmic foundation the Trebunie-Tutki violins were built on.
+The guitarist Black Steel, with the band since 1986, is a UK lovers rock and roots multi-instrumentalist whose extensive credits include work with Mad Professor and Jah Shaka.
+Jerry Lions, also on guitar since 1987, is a long-standing reggae producer and former member of the Fasimbas.
+Derek "Demondo" Fevrier, a veteran UK reggae producer, has been the band's engineer since 1986.
+The keyboardist Aron Shamash and the drummer Barry Prince complete the line-up, both having joined in 2004.

-They may not have performed in Jamaica since Reggae Sunsplash in 1982, but they have toured the world: the West Coast of the United States, Brazil, Chile, South Africa, and virtually every major reggae festival in Europe, including Sunsplash, the Essential Festival in Brighton, Reggae on the River, Reggae in the Park, the Helsinki Reggae Festival, Holland's Reggae Eruption, and regular dates across Germany, Poland, Spain, and France, where the band has built a particularly loyal following over many years.
-Their catalogue runs to over sixty albums.
-"The word is the power," he has said.
-Norman, now in his seventies, has been putting down roots there again.
-He has built a house in Jamaica with a performance venue on the top floor and is already running a youth club of the kind he used growing up in Trelawny.
-The band that started on sardine tin guitars in a small port town has recorded over sixty albums, toured six continents, gone number one in Poland, and collaborated with mountain musicians in the Tatra highlands.
+The band has not performed in Jamaica since Sunsplash in 1982, but its working life has covered the West Coast of the United States, Brazil, Chile, South Africa, and almost every major reggae festival in Europe, including the Essential Festival in Brighton, Reggae on the River, Reggae in the Park, the Helsinki Reggae Festival, Holland's Reggae Eruption, and regular dates across Germany, Poland, Spain, and France, where the band has built a particularly loyal following over many years.
+The catalogue runs to more than sixty albums.
+"The word is the power," Norman has said.
+Now in his seventies, he has been putting down roots in Jamaica again: he has built a house with a performance venue on the top floor, and runs a youth club there of the kind he used as a boy growing up in Trelawny.
+The group that began on sardine tin guitars in a small port town has gone to number one in Poland, played six continents, and collaborated with mountain musicians in the Tatra highlands.
 Norman makes music every day.
 Asked about returning to perform in Jamaica, he has said: "It's getting to the time now."